Traclethao/POWER-BI-Production-Efficiency-Dashboard-For-Manufacturing-Department/README.md

 ![Information Per Product](https://github.com/user-attachments/assets/13e6ca7f-a80c-41db-a200-7c51aab10169)

 - **Cycle Time**: The total time taken to produce a unit from start to finish, including processing, waiting, and transport times.
 Monitoring cycle time helps in identifying bottlenecks and streamlining the process.

-- **Takt Time**: The maximum allowable time to produce a product in order to meet customer demand.
-It’s calculated as the total available production time divided by customer demand.

 - **BOM (Bill of Materials)**: A comprehensive list of materials, components, and instructions required to construct, manufacture, or repair a product.
 It includes quantities, prices, and detailed information about each part.